Calorie-Science/caloriescience-backend/MANUAL_MEAL_PLAN_API.md

 **Endpoint:** `POST /api/meal-plans/manual/add-recipe`

-**Description:** Add a recipe to a specific meal slot in the draft.
+**Description:** Add a recipe to a specific meal slot in the draft. **Supports multiple recipes per meal** - recipes are appended, not replaced.

 **Authentication:** Required (Nutritionist only)